 Data Capture Workflow

 Use FPGA data capture to observe signals from your design while the design is running on the FPGA.
-This feature captures a window of signal data from the FPGA and returns the data to MATLAB® or Simulink® over a JTAG or Ethernet interface.
+The FPGA data capture feature captures a window of signal data from the FPGA and returns the data to MATLAB® or Simulink® over a JTAG, Ethernet, or USB Ethernet interface.

-FPGA data capture over a JTAG connection is available for Intel® and Xilinx® devices.
-FPGA data capture over an Ethernet connection is available for Xilinx devices only.
+FPGA data capture over a JTAG connection is available for Intel® and AMD® devices.
+FPGA data capture over an Ethernet or USB Ethernet connection is available for AMD devices only.
+For a complete list of supported devices and interfaces, see Supported FPGA Devices for FPGA Verification.

-You can use one of two workflows to capture data from your FPGA board and send it to MATLAB or Simulink:
+You can use one of two workflows to capture data from your FPGA or SoC device and send it to MATLAB or Simulink:

 HDL Coder™ Workflow — When you generate the HDL IP with HDL Coder, use the HDL Workflow Advisor tool to generate the data capture IP and integrate it in the design.